Eidfjord Municipality: Geography

 Eidfjord Municipality sits at the innermost part of the Hardangerfjorden and it stretches inland to include part of the vast Hardangervidda plateau.
 Part of the Hardangervidda National Park lies in the municipality.
-Eidfjord municipality borders Ullensvang Municipality to the southwest, Nore og Uvdal Municipality and Hol Municipality (both in Buskerud county) to the east, and Ulvik Municipality to the north.
+Eidfjord Municipality borders Ullensvang Municipality to the southwest, Nore og Uvdal Municipality and Hol Municipality (both in Buskerud county) to the east, and Ulvik Municipality to the north.

 Eidfjord Municipality begins at sea level along the fjord, the valleys leading away from the fjord are surrounded by high mountains which lead up to the alpine plateau called Hardangervidda.
+The highest point in the municipality is the 1851.37 m tall mountain at the top of the Hardangerjøkulen glacier on the border with Ulvik Municipality.
 The Måbødalen valley is a narrow valley that leads upland to the Vøringfossen waterfall.
-There are several lakes in Eidfjord including Eidfjordvatnet, Nordmannslågen, and Sysenvatnet.
+The Simadalen valley is also located in the municipality, heading inland from the Simadalsfjorden.
+There are several lakes in Eidfjord Municipality including Eidfjordvatnet, Nordmannslågen, and Sysenvatnet.
 The lakes Halnefjorden, Skaupsjøen, and Tinnhølen are all partially located in Eidfjord.
-The Hardangerjøkulen glacier is partially located in northern Eidfjord.
+The rivers Bjoreio, Eio, Sima, and Veig are all located in the municipality.